rmsy/AlertAFK/README.md

 * Players can designate a custom AFK message, which will be displayed to users mentioning them (and optionally broadcast to the server when they go AFK, if broadcastGlobally is enabled)
 * Players are automatically set back to available when they return to the game - there’s no need to remember to run a command
+* Players can designate custom "aliases" that will also trigger a notification that they are unavailable
 * Several command aliases are available, should there be any incompatibilities with existing plugins.

 AlertAFK was built as light-weight as possible, but this is still my